aclark4life/blog-2017/2011/03/29/introducing-charm-death-to-charm/index.rst

 .. post:: 2011/03/29
     :category: Plone

+**A long time ago (several years ago, or more) one of my first Plone jobs was importing content from the file system.**

 A long time ago (several years ago, or more) one of my first Plone jobs was importing content from the file system (put there by another CMS) to a client's Plone 2.5 website (see: `http://blip.tv/file/761624/`_).

 Some time later (last year or so) the client decided they wanted to scoop up even more content from the file system (we only grabbed the last few years prior to launch!)